GabrelleaNorman/Project-One/README.md

 To start, load in the NBA player of the week dataset from kaggle. https://www.kaggle.com/datasets/jacobbaruch/nba-player-of-the-week?resource=download

 # Cleaning the Data
 Throughout the history of the NBA, many teams have relocated or changed their team name.
 In order to tell the complete story adjust the names of each team that has gone through a change over the years so that all 30 NBA teams had their correct data history.
+In the NBA there are guards, forwards, and centers, but the dataset indicates 11 unique positions.
+These positions need to be grouped and cleaned so the data only uses guards, forwards, and centers.

 # Installation:
 Install Python, Pandas, and Matplotlib on your computer